-Hi there, We gathered some information related to blood donation for newly tattooed people and you have a lot of conceptions about Can I donate blood after a tattoo? or Can you donate blood after tattoo in India?
-Yes, You can donate blood after tattoo in India only if you have met certain criteria.
+Hi there, We gathered some information related to blood donation for newly tattooed people and you have a lot of conceptions about Can I donate blood after a tattoo?
+Or can you donate blood after a tattoo in India?
+Yes, You can donate blood after a tattoo in India only if you have met certain criteria.
 A good rule of thumb is that if your tattoo is less than three months old, you may be unable to donate blood.

 This includes piercings and any other non-medical injections on your body.

 Introducing ink, metal, or any other foreign material into your body weakens your immune system and exposes you to potentially dangerous viruses.
 This can have an impact on what’s in your bloodstream, particularly if you got your tattoo somewhere that isn’t regulated or follows safe practices.

 If there’s a possibility that your blood has been compromised, the donation centre won’t be able to use it.
 Continue reading to find out about the eligibility requirements.